Excellence in Operations Initiative

 The Excellence in Operations Initiative (INEO) is aimed at facilitating the generation of economies of scale in the knowledge of the management of operations and technology in Spanish companies.
 This will be achieved through the exchange of experiences and knowledge of operations in service sector and industrial companies, as well as through the interaction between the academic and business worlds, facilitating the identification of lines of research.

-IESE responds to the demand of certain industrial sectors with management programs that address specific challenges.
+IESE responds to the demand of certain industrial sectors with management programs that address specific challenges in operations.
 These programs allow professionals to interact with peers, gain new points of view and share ideas.

 INEO has institutional and individual support to develop its activities, achieve research objectives and carry out instructional activities at the pace of the needs of employers and managers.